Cable Size Calculator — Wire Size in mm² for Any Motor, Load & Cable Run

 Engineering notes

 Two criteria govern cable selection: (1) Ampacity — the cable must carry the load current continuously without overheating.
-(2) Voltage drop — must not exceed 3–5% of supply voltage (IS/IEC limit).
+(2) Voltage drop — must not exceed 3–5% of supply voltage per IS 732 / IEC 60364-5-52.
 Always check both and select the larger conductor that satisfies both.
 Also verify short-circuit rating for protection coordination.
+IS 694 specifies PVC insulated cables for 1.1 kV; IS 7098 Part 1 for XLPE cables.
+Standard copper conductor sizes (mm²): 1.5, 2.5, 4, 6, 10, 16, 25, 35, 50, 70, 95, 120, 150, 185, 240, 300, 400.

 When to use this calculator

-• MCC and panel design — size feeder and branch cables for motor control centres
+• MCC and panel design — size feeder and branch cables for motor control centres from the load list

-• New plant electrical design — size cables for all electrical loads from the load list
+• New plant electrical design — size cables for all electrical loads during FEED or detailed engineering

 Frequently asked questions

-Should I use copper or aluminium cables for industrial installations?
+Should I use copper or aluminium cables?